Ziggo: Radio signal

 The digital radio signal is transmitted in the DVB-C standard.
 For digital radio a 2-channel (stereo) MPEG-1 Audio Layer II encoded digital audio broadcasting signal at 48 kHz audio sampling rate is used.
 According to measurements the bit rates of the offered digital radio channels vary, and some radio channels have a variable bit rate (VBR).
+The used lossy audio format is designed to provide high quality at about 192 kbit/s and higher bit rates for stereo sound signals.

 A company spokesperson stated Ziggo passes the digital radio stations to its end users as provided by the radio channels and does not re-encode, change or edit these digital signals to avoid quality reduction.

+In May 2024 Ziggo introduced 2-channel (stereo) Advanced Audio Coding (AAC) at 160 kbit/s encoded digital radio transmissions on a limited scale.
+Compared to MPEG-1 Audio Layer II, the AAC audio coding format requires less bandwidth to achieve the same sound quality.
+Disadvantages of using AAC are its non-open and free format, and it is not supported by some (older and cheaper) receiving devices.

 Previously, Ziggo also offered an analogue radio signal.
 Between February 2021 and March 2022 the analogue FM cable radio signal was gradually phased out.

 According to TVTotaal the analogue FM cable radio service was terminated because due to competitive pressure Ziggo needed the bandwidth to increase the upload speed of the internet service.
 According to VodafoneZiggo; "The freed-up bandwidth allows us to offer even more television and internet services, such as increasing image quality and adding apps." and "We continue to innovate and look ahead, so that our GigaNet (internet service) grows with the needs of our customers.
 The complete switch to digital radio is a crucial part of that."

 For customers who are not able to receive the digital radio signal, Ziggo up to 29 May 2022 offered a digital radio receiver for €50 as an alternative for analogue FM cable radio reception equipment.